 Non-Fenced Campsites

 The remaining Queensland Park campsites offer the bare minimum.
-The few that offer picnic tables and toilets blocks are few and far between.
-Instead, you can expect a area to pitch your tent and lay your head for the night.
+The few that offer picnic tables and toilet blocks are few and far between.
+Instead, you can expect an area to pitch your tent and lay your head for the night.

-It is very important to the only camp in designated areas to preserve the islands natural vegetation and save yourself from getting a fine!
+It is very important to only camp in designated camping areas to preserve the island’s natural vegetation and save yourself from getting a fine!

 East Coast Campsites